Image

 The article also suggests that employees can develop effective coping strategies to manage their emotions… such as journaling, mindfulness, and deep breathing exercises.
 In a blog post for Harvard Business Review, Emma Seppälä, a scientist and author, notes that “practicing self-compassion and mindfulness can increase feelings of resilience and well-being.”
 By incorporating these strategies into their daily routine… employees can reduce the negative impacts of anger and promote a more positive and collaborative workplace.

 The correspondent believes that organizations must take a proactive and multifaceted approach to addressing employee burnout and anger.
-This includes fostering positive and supportive work environment, providing resources and support for mental health, and encouraging open communication and collaboration.
+This includes fostering a positive and supportive work environment, providing resources and support for mental health, and encouraging open communication and collaboration.
 By doing so, organizations can not only improve employee well-being but also increase productivity, job satisfaction, and overall performance.

 ^^, the correspondent urges organizations to prioritize employee well-being and take concrete steps to address burnout and anger.
 By doing so, they can create a more positive, “productive,” “and supportive work environment that benefits both employees and the organization as a whole.”